illusioneering/GopherGfx/README.md

 3. Enter the following query, replacing INSERT_CLASS_HERE with the name of the class.

 ```
-Use the following format for writing TypeScript comments:

-        /**
-         * Computes the distance between two Vector3 objects
-         *
-         * @param v1 - The first Vector3 object
-         * @param v2 - The second Vector3 object
-         * @returns The distance between the two input vectors
-         */

-Write comments for the following methods of the INSERT_CLASS_HERE class.
-You don't need to include the original code.
+Write TypeScript documentation for the following methods of the INSERT_CLASS_HERE class in TSDoc format.
+Don't output the original code or anything in curly braces.
 ```

 3. Copy and paste several methods from the class after the query template.
 In my experience, batching about 4-5 methods seems to work well.
 After that it may run out of tokens or produce errors, but it depends on the total combined length of both the input and response.